With an apprenticeship you can earn money, experience work, gain qualifications and start your career - fast.

 A-level choices are both difficult and important decisions to make.
 But here is the information that you need to know before making your choices.

-Being excluded from school can have a bad impact on your learning, results and future.
-Find out how to stay cool at school.
+Being excluded from school doesn't just interrupt learning.
+It can also have a bad impact on your future.

 Figuring out what you want to do for work can be confusing, here are resources to help you explore your options.

-Every young person in Oxfordshire can access high-quality information and guidance about learning and careers choices, next steps and achieving their potential
+Every young person in Oxfordshire can access high-quality information and guidance about learning and careers choices

 Construction isn't just for labourers and isn't just building - IT, Engineering, Site Management and Administration all play their part, and there are good opportunities for everyone.

 Careers in Health is not just about being a doctor, nurse or dentist.
-There are around 350 different careers available for anyone who decides to follow a career in health
+There are hundreds of different careers available for anyone who decides to follow a career in health

 Jobs in ICT come in all different varieties - find out how you can get started in the field, and get a job that suits your needs!